 - Understanding the anatomy of an RFP helps you create stronger responses

 - Team success happens by combining processes with technology

 Once you’ve completed this “lesson,” you’ll have the necessary anatomical background to respond to RFP questions with precision.
 And, you’ll also understand why RFP software is the primary set of tools you need to operate.

-So, the question is: Do you know how to respond to an RFP?
-There’s really an effective way and an ineffective way to respond to an RFP.
+As you’re preparing to respond to your RFP… you need to know how to respond to an RFP.
+There really is a right way and a wrong way to respond to an RFP:

 - Exceptional teamwork happens with every RFP project.

 - Communication is clear and easy for all contributors.

 - A documented RFP process serves as the anchor for your team.

 - Content is easily accessible in an Content Library.

 - The Content Library is always relevant to ensure quality.